 Lucia joined Russell Reynolds Associates in 1996.
 She has chaired the firm’s Learning and Development Committee and was a Member of the firm’s Global Executive Committee.
 Prior to executive search, she was in the Corporate Finance Department of Smith, Barney, Harris Upham & Co., Inc., in New York and London.

 Lucia received her A.B. in economics and political science from Yale University and her MBA from Columbia Business School.
 A dual national of Brazil and the United Kingdom, she is fluent in Portuguese, English, French and Spanish.

 Lucia serves on the Board of the National Book Foundation and is a member of the Economic Club of New York.

-Mateo is a student at Dalhousie University in Halifax with a proposed major in Political Science with a focus in international politics.
-Mateo is an administration and events coordinator with OneShared.World.
+Mateo is a student at Dalhousie University in Halifax with a major in Political Science with a focus in international politics.
+Mateo is also the Director of Global Administration and is a communications coordinator with OneShared.World.